slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-07-template.md

 <!-- #region pycharm={"name": "#%% md\n"} -->
 # Lab 7

-**Authors**: Emilio Dorigatti, Tobias Weber
+**Lecture**: Deep Learning (Prof. Dr. David Rügamer, Emanuel Sommer)

 Welcome to the seventh lab, which is focused on convolutions and convolutional neural networks.
-The first exercise shows how to train CNNs with Keras, while the second exercise is about implementing convolutions for black-and-white images.
+The first exercise shows how to train CNNs with Pytorch, while the second exercise is about implementing convolutions for black-and-white images.
 The third exercise is about computing the gradients of the convolution operator.